nobodyscripts/LeafBlowerScript/Readme.md

 F3: Updated the open button locations
 F3: Fix perma loop if buying is disabled

+F5: Added check before traveling to see if there are boosts to use

 F6: Borbventures now checks each slot based on the arrow, allowing for detailed
     mode on or off.
 F6: Fixed the constant refreshing issues in detailed off mode.